improving-app/back-end/README.md

 ### IMPORTANT NOTE
 For now, local scylla-db services can only be connected to in microk8s by changing a service's `application.conf` to use the *internal* `ClusterIP` of the `scylla-db` service
-For this, `scylla applyForInternalIP.yaml`, must be used in placy of `scyllaApply.yaml` in above steps.
+For this, `scylla applyForInternalIP.yaml`, must be used in place of `scyllaApply.yaml` in above steps.

 ## Installation Instructions
 1. Install microk8s if not already installed (: see https://microk8s.io/docs/install-alternatives for instructions)